Tottenham Hotspur Stadium in London, home of Tottenham Hotspur FC

 History

-Tottenham Hotspur played at White Hart Lane from 1899 to 2017, with the ground becoming one of English football's most beloved venues.
+Tottenham Hotspur — founded in 1882 by a group of Bible-class schoolboys in north London — played at White Hart Lane from 1899 to 2017, the brewery-side ground becoming one of English football's most beloved venues.
+The Lane saw the 1960-61 Double under Bill Nicholson (Spurs the first English club of the 20th century to win league and FA Cup in the same season), Ricky Villa's solo goal in the 1981 FA Cup final replay, Paul Gascoigne's free-kick against Arsenal in the 1991 semi-final, and the Pochettino era.
 However, the ageing infrastructure and limited 36,284 capacity prompted plans for a new stadium on the same site.
 After years of planning, construction began in 2016 following the demolition of much of White Hart Lane.

 Building the Future

-The original opening date of 2018 was pushed back multiple times due to construction delays, safety system issues, and the complexity of the retractable pitch technology.
-Spurs played at Wembley Stadium for the 2017-18 and 2018-19 seasons while work continued.
+The original opening date of 2018 was pushed back multiple times due to construction delays, safety-system issues, and the complexity of the retractable pitch technology.
+Spurs played "home" games at Wembley Stadium for the 2017-18 and 2018-19 seasons while work continued — including the Champions League run that took Mauricio Pochettino's side past Manchester City and Ajax to the 2019 final in Madrid, where they lost 2-0 to Liverpool.
 The stadium finally opened on 3 April 2019 with a Premier League match against Crystal Palace, marking a new chapter in the club's history.

 Design Innovation

 Designed by Populous (the same firm behind the Emirates Stadium and new Wembley), Tottenham Hotspur Stadium pioneered several innovations.
-The retractable pitch system allows the natural grass surface to be stored beneath the stadium, revealing an artificial surface for NFL games and concerts.
-The 17,500-seat South Stand was specifically designed to replicate the famous 'wall of noise' atmospheres at Borussia Dortmund's Signal Iduna Park.
+The retractable pitch system stores the natural grass surface beneath the stadium in three sliding sections, revealing an artificial surface for NFL games and concerts.
+The 17,500-seat South Stand was specifically designed to replicate the famous 'wall of noise' atmospheres at Borussia Dortmund's Signal Iduna Park; the single-tier south end is the largest in the United Kingdom, and forty-five-degree pitch-side seating brings spectators closer to the grass than at any other modern stadium in Europe.

 Tickets & Tours